huaminghuangtw/Evergreen-Notes/Permanent-Notes/Speak less, listen more.md

 ---

 Always speak less than necessary. [@greene48LawsPower2000]

+> _“I have noticed that nothing I never said ever did me any harm.” — Calvin Coolidge_

 * When you are trying to impress people with words, the more you say, the more common you appear, and the less in control.
 Even if you are saying something banal, it will seem original if you make it vague, open-ended, and sphinx-like.
 Powerful people impress and intimidate by saying less.
 The more you say, the more likely you are to say something foolish.
 * If you want to be heard, talk less.
 You’ll find more power in your words.